Levak/RoleKeeper/README.md

    advance (optional).
 This can be helpful when `members.csv` is incomplete and contains invalid Discord ID while teams are correct, allowing manual role-assigning by a referee;
- - `!wipe_captains`, will delete all team-captain roles and remove team captain and group role from every member;
+ - `!wipe_teams`, will delete all team-captain roles and remove team captain and group role from every member;
  - `!wipe_matches`, will remove all channels starting with `match_`;
  - `!wipe_messages #channel`, will remove all non-pinned messages in